 The (n-32) bits of the message are input in the order M0,, Mn-33, and the n bits of the codeword are output in the order C0,, Cn-1 = M0,, Mn-33, R0,, R31.

-NOTE – A possible implementation of an encoder is described in figure C-1.
+NOTE – A possible implementation of an encoder is described in figure 3-6.
 For each frame, the shift register is preset to the ‘all zero’ state prior to encoding.
 This initialization differs from that performed for the 16-bit CRC described in other CCSDS books, for which the cells are initialized to all ‘ones’.
 The ganged switch is in position 1 while the information bits are being transferred and in position 2 for the 32 Cyclic Redundancy Check bits.

-Figure 3C-1 : A Possible Implementation of the Encoder
+Figure 3-6 : A Possible Implementation of the Encoder